moq-wg/moq-transport/draft-lcurley-warp.md

 Example: sending an entire GOP as a single object.
 A receiver can decode the GOP from the begining without having the entire object present, and the object's tail could be dropped.
-Sending a GOP as a group of not-partially-decoable objects might incur additional overhead on the wire and reprocessing of existing HLS segments to find object boundaries.
+Sending a GOP as a group of not-partially-decoable objects might incur additional overhead on the wire and/or additional processing of video segments at a sender to find object boundaries.

 Partial decoability could be another property of an object.